openstack/swift/doc/source/deployment_guide.rst

-bind_ip              0.0.0.0     IP Address for server to bind to bind_port            6001        Port for server to bind to bind_timeout         30          Seconds to attempt bind before giving up workers              1           Number of workers to fork max_clients          1024        Maximum number of clients one worker can
+bind_ip              0.0.0.0     IP Address for server to bind to bind_port            6001        Port for server to bind to bind_timeout         30          Seconds to attempt bind before giving up workers              auto        Override the number of pre-forked workers
+                                 that will accept connections.
+If set it should be an integer, zero means no fork.
+If unset, it will try to default to the number of effective cpu cores and fallback to one.
+                                 Increasing the number of workers may reduce the possibility of slow file system
+                                 operations in one request from negatively
+                                 impacting other requests.
+See
+                                 :ref:`general-service-tuning`
+max_clients          1024        Maximum number of clients one worker can
                                  process simultaneously (it will actually
                                  accept(2) N + 1).
 Setting this to one (1)
                                  will only handle one request at a time, without accepting another request
                                  concurrently.
-By increasing the number of
-                                 workers to a much higher value, one can reduce the impact of slow file system operations in one request from negatively
-                                 impacting other requests.
 user                 swift       User to run as disable_fallocate    false       Disable "fast fail" fallocate checks if the
                                  underlying filesystem does not support it.